webpack/webpack.js.org/content/how-to/develop-using-vagrant.md

 }
 ```

-The `proxy_set_header` lines are very important, because they allow the websocket to work correctly.
+The `proxy_set_header` lines are very important, because they allow the WebSocket to work correctly.

 The command to start webpack-dev-server can then be changed to this: